Sat, February 24, 2018

 Doors open at 7:00pm, show at 8:00pm.

 This is a partially seated general admission show.
 First come, first serve to available seating.
+A ticket does not necessarily guarantee you a seat.

 Tables are available to be reserved prior to the show.
 Please contact the Ardenland office at 601.292.7121